 Bitcoin mining is quite an interesting process, let's find out why.

 Often the first time you hear about bitcoin, one of the first questions you may have will be about bitcoin mining.
 It can seem quite mysterious at first; however, it's quite an interesting process and one that has grown to an impressive size and scale across the world.
-To find out why people mine bitcoin, how bitcoin blocks are mined, and other things related to bitcoin mining, read on.
+Read on to find out why people mine bitcoin, how bitcoin blocks are mined, and other things related to bitcoin mining.

 What is Bitcoin Mining?